Lesson ten: Editing in Premiere Pro

 Note the different colors above.
 You have the option to label your clips with colors so you can identify them easily by type in the timeline.
 Right click, label.
 I like to label my slow motion rose color and my slow motion for audio clips mango so I can see where they are floating when I bring them into the timeline.
 I also usually label my imported audio clips.

-Watch this demo on organizing footage:
+Watch this demo on organizing footage in a First 48 film:

 4. working with multiple frame rates